 The Earth Element of Chinese medicine includes the Stomach and Spleen energetic organs.
 In Chinese medicine, both the Spleen and Stomach are central in digestive issues.
 The Stomachs' energy naturally flows downward if functioning correctly.
 If the Earth Element is out of balance, the Liver can attack the vulnerable organs and disrupt their proper functions.
 Poor eating habits with the consumption of the following foods can damage the Spleen function in Chinese medicine and cause Dampness and Phlegm creating further obstructions for the digestive process and a propensity for the Stomach to develop digestive disorders:

 - Eating after 7 PM

 Related Article: Spleen Qi Deficiency

 Lifestyle Choices That Reduce the Occurrence of Heartburn

 - Stress Management: Tai Chi, Qigong, Meditation and deep breathing techniques can all help to lower stress.
-Consider an adaptogenic formula such as Enlightened Emperor formula.

 - Diet: Chinese food therapy can aid in reducing heartburn.
 Avoid chocolate, tomato, peppermint, coffee, acidic fruit juices, sour, hot spicy, fatty and fried foods and alcohol.